 I decided to experiment with departing from this program, actually going so far as to disallow exercise every third day.
 Within the first five days I noticed a shift in my mentality.
 If I started a day knowing that I would not exercise – because it was not an option – it changed that whole feeling of having fallen short.
 I felt less busy, less crunched, 1) for the obvious reason that I actually had more time by virtue of not spending it exercising, but 2) because I did not perceive the day as a failure or a “problem” because I couldn’t “fit in” exercise.

 I began to feel the loosening of the compulsion.
 Would it be ok to exercise only every other day?
 To take two days off?
 Yes, yes it would.

 Also shockingly, although I perceive and receive deeply the benefits of physical activity – body less stiff, appetite more satisfying, mind clearer, anxiety and crankiness at bay – I also found that I could be productive without it.
-I was not some fuzzy-headed stiff mess barely dragging myself out of bed.
+I was not some fuzzy-headed stiff mess who could barely drag myself out of bed.
 In fact, I had one of the more prolific writing weeks of my life, including building out my website.
-It was almost as if my body had been waiting for me to stop moving for a few minutes to give all the stuff stored up inside time to come out.
+It was almost as if my body had been waiting for me to stop moving for a few minutes to give all the stuff inside time to come out.

 I haven’t decided what my approach will be moving forward.
 After this experiment I came down with a yucky head cold, and now I am antsy to get back to regular routine of movement.
-But I’m inspired to continue to play with the balance, to make it ok to let go a little bit, so that every few days feels like enough, and so that, at least for this moment in time, writing becomes the unbreachable commitment instead.
+But I’m inspired to play with the balance, to make it ok to let go a little bit, so that every few days feels like enough, and so that, at least for this moment in time, writing becomes the unbreachable commitment instead.